autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### Visualize debug markers

-Use can enable publishing of debug markers with the following parameters.
+User can enable publishing of debug markers with the following parameters.

 ```yaml
 debug: